Victor J. Pospishil: Biography

-During the 1960s he was a controversial advocate for divorced Catholics, arguing in his 1967 book Divorce and Remarriage: Towards a New Catholic Teaching in favor of the reform of the laws that prevented them from receiving the sacraments.

 He was born 4 February 1915 in Vienna, Austria, then capital of Austria-Hungary.
+Raised Eastern Orthodox, he later joined the Catholic Church of his mother.

+Pospishil studied civil law before entering the seminary.

-Following his training at the Theological Academy and Seminary in Đakovo, Croatia, he was ordained a priest on 16 June 1940.
+Following his training at the University of Vienna and the Theological Academy and Seminary in Đakovo, Croatia, he was ordained a priest on 16 June 1940 for the Byzantine rite diocese of Krizveci in Yugoslavia.
+His first assignment was in the bishop's chancery.
 During World War II he served as an army chaplain and in parishes in Yugoslavia and Austria.

-Afterwards he studied liturgy and canon law at the Pontifical Oriental Institute in Rome, receiving his doctorate from the Pontifical Gregorian University.
+Having fought against the communist forces of Tito, he was unable to return to his diocese at the end of the war.
+Instead, he studied liturgy and canon law at the Pontifical Oriental Institute in Rome, where he received a licentiate and earned a doctorate from the Pontifical Gregorian University in 1949.

-He immigrated to the United States in May 1950 where he joined the Ukrainian Greek Catholic Archdiocese in Philadelphia.
-He served in parishes in Maryland, New Jersey, New York, and Pennsylvania.
+He immigrated to the United States in May 1950 where he joined the Ukrainian Catholic Archeparchy of Philadelphia.
+He served in parishes in Maryland, New Jersey, New York, and Pennsylvania as well as chancery assignments.
+He also studied psychology as a graduate student at the University of Delaware.

 In recognition of his work in canon law Pope John XXIII gave him the title of Private Papal Chamberlain in 1960.

-In 1976 was named an Archimandrite by Cardinal Josyf Slipyj.
-From 1966 to 1976 he served on the religious studies faculty of Manhattan College.
+During the 1960s he was a controversial advocate for divorced Catholics, arguing in his 1967 book Divorce and Remarriage: Towards a New Catholic Teaching in favor of the reform of the laws that prevented them from receiving the sacraments.
+A condensed version of his book was published as an essay in Diakonia, the journal of the John XXIII Center for Eastern Christian Studies at Fordham University, and attracted the attention of the New York Times.
+His ideas also circulated through Morris West and Robert Francis's 1970 book Scandal in the Assembly, which Time noted "appears to owe a considerable debt" to Pospishil's 1967 book.